Recursion and Divide-and-Conquer

 Binary search

-Our first divide-and-conquer algorithm is one of the most important: binary search.
+Our first divide-and-conquer algorithm is one of the most important ones: binary search.
 It finds the position of a target value in a sorted array by repeatedly halving the search space.

 The problem